Seravo/docs/_posts/2015-10-15-wppalvelu-plugin.md

 ### Checks that WordPress is configured over SSL

 Notifies you if you have forgotten to enable SSL in the WordPress siteurl or homeurl.
-Seravo provides free SSL for its customers and encourages them to look after the safety of their site.
+Seravo provides free SSL for its customers and encourages them to ensure the safety of their site.

 ## Configuration by using filters
 Our plugin contains multiple filters which can be used to turn off the features mentioned above.